 “MPAs, in addition to their fundamental role of marine biodiversity conservation, are key players in Marine Spatial Planning and Integrated Coastal Zone Management processes” observes Puri Canals, President of the MedPAN network.
 “Their integration in these processes must be strengthened all around the Mediterranean basin if we are to effectively act against pollution.
 Specific frameworks already exist in the network and this workshop will be an opportunity to share them.”

 Indeed, a number of measures and agreements have already been identified or piloted by Mediterranean MPAs.
-They will be presented through case studies that aim to jump start discussions on subjects as varied as pollution monitoring, policy tools and environmental agreements, management of “polluting” leisure activities, controversial “clean-up” measures in link with tourism, awareness-raising and participatory science, as well as prospective discussions with large industrial sectors such as the oil and gas, the cruise ship or the maritime shipping ones (see the programme for details).
+They were presented through case studies that aimed to jump start discussions on subjects as varied as pollution monitoring, policy tools and environmental agreements, management of “polluting” leisure activities, controversial “clean-up” measures in link with tourism, awareness-raising and participatory science, as well as prospective discussions with large industrial sectors such as the oil and gas, the cruise ship or the maritime shipping ones (see the programme for details).

-This experience-sharing workshop also benefits from the support of the Adrion Interreg project, the French Biodiversity Agency, the Conservatoire du littoral, IUCN, Morigenos, the City of Marseille, WWF, UNEP/MAP through the “MedMPA networks” project financed by the European Union, UNEP-MAP-SPA/RAC, the French Global Fund for the Environment, the Association for the sustainable financing of Mediterranean MPAs, the French Bouches du Rhône department.
+This experience-sharing workshop also benefited from the support of the Adrion Interreg project, the French Biodiversity Agency, the Conservatoire du littoral, IUCN, Morigenos, the City of Marseille, WWF, UNEP/MAP through the “MedMPA networks” project financed by the European Union, UNEP-MAP-SPA/RAC, the French Global Fund for the Environment, the Association for the sustainable financing of Mediterranean MPAs, the French Bouches du Rhône department.

 Note to the editor